nerdcringe/SpinUp/README.md

 #### double *totalDistance*
 The total distance accumulated since the start of the current movement.
+It goes up when the bot moves forward and down when it moves in reverse.
+It uses the tracking wheel encoder's distance instead of motor encoders for precision.